 Time-Sharing Is About Your Child

 Although divorce can be one of the most difficult times in a parent’s life, time-sharing should always be about providing your child with a nurturing environment.
-The Law Office of Eric C. Cheshire has over 29 years of experience handling these cases and helping parents achieve that goal.
+The Law Office of Eric C. Cheshire P.A. has over 29 years of experience handling these cases and helping parents achieve that goal.
 Please call us today at 561-655-8844 to schedule a confidential consultation.